SolaceProducts/event-management-agent/README.md

 Specify:
 * the location of the connection file (e.g. /path/to/file/AcmeRetail.yml)
 * the environment variables containing the authentication details of your event brokers and schema registries (e.g. KAFKA_PASSWORD)
-* the name of the Event Management Agent container (e.g. event-managenement-agent)
+* the name of the Event Management Agent container (e.g. event-management-agent)
 * the Event Management Agent Docker image (e.g. solace/event-management-agent:latest)

 ```